-BOB HALFORD AT THE PALM COURT IN ALEXANDRA PALACE - 1947
+BOB HALFORD - PALM COURT, ALEXANDRA PALACE - 1947

 After the war Bob returned to racing and in 1946 was one quarter of the Alexandra Palace team that won that year's British Inter Club Relay Championship, a feat he would repeat in 1948 and 1949.
 Although an individual British title would elude him, he medalled no fewer than eight times between 1947 and 1951 in the British Championships, obtaining medals in all three distances.